Other information

 The cash flow from investing activities includes the cash outflow for investments, the cash inflow from divestments and the changes in cash and cash equivalents in connection with changes in the scope of consolidation.

-Cash flow from financing activities includes cash outflows from dividend payments, cash inflows from financing activities and cash outflows for repayments of principal
+Cash flow from financing activities includes cash outflows from dividend payments, cash inflows from financing activities and cash outflows for repayments of principal.

 The reconciliation statement shows the extent to which transactions relating to liabilities from financing activities have actually resulted in cash flows.
 This is done by reconciling the opening value at the beginning of the year to the closing value at the end of the year.
 The cash flows are divided into inflows and outflows.
 In the non-cash changes, a distinction is made between additions and disposals and foreign currency differences.
 The financial liabilities presented in the reconciliation do not include any derivative liabilities.
 Furthermore, current financial liabilities do not include any current account liabilities.

-The Uzin Utz Group is also subject to potential obligations arising from legal proceedings and asserted claims.
+The Uzin Utz Group is also subject to possible obligations arising from legal proceedings and asserted claims.
 Estimates regarding possible future expenses are subject to numerous uncertainties.
 However, this is not expected to have any significant negative impact on the economic or financial situation of the Group.

 Relationships with related persons and companies